NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

     ```

 7. Run `npm run pack:d` to package the modules into a Azure DevOps extension
 package.
-This generated package has a '.vsix' extension.
+This generated package has a `.vsix` extension.
 This package is
 generated using information from the manifest file and your built code.
 Refer
 to the [documentation](https://docs.microsoft.com/en-us/azure/devops/extend/develop/manifest?view=vsts)
 to know more about extension manifests.